taimoon/taimoon.github.io/content/about/about.md

 lang: en
 ---
 # About

+- Greetings
+- Mantra: workaround
-Greetings, I'm Teng Man.
+- Despite something, Teng Man is still Teng Man.
-I'm currently working as a data engineer.
+- I like to design and implement programming languages.
+- Working as software validation engineer in QA department.
+- Previously, I was a data engineer specializing in ETL.
-I'm Data analytic gradaute from Universiti Malaysia Pahang Al-Sultan Abdullah (UMPSA).
+- Data analytic graduate from Universiti Malaysia Pahang Al-Sultan Abdullah (UMPSA).
-I like to design and implement programming languages.